muhammadowaismushtaq/muhammadowaismushtaq/README.md

 </div>
 </div>
 <p align="justify">
 Hello buddies ✋, Owais once again 😋, A dynamic professional with several years of experience in the areas of Software Development and Machine Learning.
-Hands-on knowledge of Machine Learning and Deep Learning, Tensorflow, Scikit-learn, OpenCV, Keras, Transformers, SQL Server.
 Good command over programming languages such as Java, Python, C++, and C# along with Artificial Intelligence concepts and MLOps.
 Possess good communication skill and has the ability to work independently or as a part of a team.
 &nbsp;
   </div>
 </p>